LouisCE/warrior-path/README.md

 ## Target Audience

+The main audience includes:

+- Beginners interested in joining a martial arts class for the first time.
 - Adults seeking self-improvement through martial arts.
-- Parents looking for a disciplined but friendly junior program.
+- Parents looking for safe, structured activities for children.
 - Teens interested in competitive or recreational combat sports.
 - Fitness-focused individuals looking for striking or grappling-based alternatives to gyms.
-- Curious beginners who want a low-pressure way to explore martial arts.
 - Returning martial artists seeking a new place to train.
+- Experienced martial artists seeking new instructors or facilities

+The design and layout reflect balances accessibility and approachability which caters to all of these groups.

 [Back to top](#contents)